JamesRickards-Canada/Isogeny/README.md

 Code to efficiently compute the directed supersingular isogeny graph G(p, L), written in PARI.
 This allows for L = integer or vector of integers, currently restricted to at most 17.
 For larger l, it requires downloading and processing the relevant modular polynomials (see "modpol_processraw" for more details).

-There is currently code built-in to Sage to do this, however this project allows for non-prime l and is significantly faster than the Sage implementation:
+There is currently code built-in to Sage to do this, however this project allows for non-prime l as well as L-isogeny graphs, and it is significantly faster than the Sage implementation:
 * l = 2, about 67 times as fast
 * l = 3, about 107 times as fast
 * l = 5, about 211 times as fast